tsanevp/Checkers/README.md

 ### The challenge

-- Begin my development career by creating my first-ever project
+- Begin my development career by creating my first project
-- Make the checkers game playable vs. AI
+- Make a checkers game where the user plays vs. AI
 - Follow proper coding practices with no previous experience

 ### Screenshots